 Primarily women who used talcum powder products regularly for personal hygiene over extended periods of time.

 Depo-Provera is a widely prescribed birth control injection.
-While effective as a contraceptive, emerging research has raised concerns about a potential link between long-term use and an increased risk of certain health conditions, including meningioma (a type of brain tumor).
+It's effective as a contraceptive.
+Emerging research has raised concerns about a potential link between long-term use and an increased risk of certain health conditions, including meningioma, a type of brain tumor.
 Women who received regular Depo-Provera injections and later developed unexplained symptoms may have a claim worth investigating.

-Chemical hair straightening and relaxing products — widely used for decades, particularly by Black women — have been linked to increased risks of uterine cancer, ovarian cancer, and endometriosis.
+Chemical hair straightening and relaxing products have been linked to increased risks of uterine cancer, ovarian cancer, and endometriosis.
+These products have been widely used for decades, particularly by Black women.
 A landmark NIH-funded study found that women who frequently used chemical hair straightening products were more than twice as likely to develop uterine cancer compared to those who never used them.

 Who's at Risk?